OTHER WATERWAYS SITES FOR HISTORIC INLAND BOATS

 Sadly, The Yorkshire Waterways Museum was an excellent museum at Goole - which has now closed - but is where the commercial Aire & Calder Navigation meets the River Ouse and barges (and coastal shipping!) may generally still be seen at work.

 The Norfolk Wherry Trust look after the wherry 'Albion' - the last surviving commercial wherry in sailing condition.
 The wherries were a craft unique to the Norfolk Broads and carried goods throughout the region between local staithes.

 The Humber Keel and Sloop Preservation Society look after the keel 'Comrade' and the sloop 'Amy Howson' - both of which remain in sail.
 The basic difference is that the keels had a large square sail whereas the sloops have a more sophisticated 'fore and aft' rig.
 Both types of craft once held sway on the commercial waterways of the north east and came in a variety of sizes.

 The Steam Boat Association is obviously of particular interest who use this form of motive power, and also to those of us who just enjoy the spectacle!
-Specific information about steam narrowboats may be found here!
+Specific information about steam narrowboats may be found on Richard Thomas's site here!

 Slightly more conventional motive power may be seen at www.oldengine.org which has the advantage that the site also has links to all the other various engine related sites that I have not got around to adding yet!
 So, even if you don't have a Bolinder, if you want to know about engines look here first.